The Patriot's Primer on American Liberty (Full Copyright Text)

 “We the People”

-“We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America." --George Washington and the delegates to the Convention
+“We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.” —Preamble to the Constitution of the United States

 Returning focus to the issue of self-governance at the close of the Revolutionary War, it was evident to most American leaders that the Articles of Confederation between the states did not sufficiently ensure the interests and security of the Confederation.
-In September 1786, at the urging of James Madison, 12 delegates from five states (New Jersey, New York, Pennsylvania, Delaware and Virginia) met in Annapolis, Maryland, to consider amendments to the Articles.
+In September 1786, at the urging of 35-year-old James Madison, twelve delegates from five states (New Jersey, New York, Pennsylvania, Delaware, and Virginia) met in Annapolis, Maryland, to consider amendments to the Articles.

-Those delegates called for representatives from all of the states to convene at the Pennsylvania State House in Philadelphia for full consideration of the revisions needed, and 12 states (Rhode Island declining) sent 55 delegates, a third of whom had signed the Declaration of Independence.
+Those delegates called for representatives from every state to convene at the Pennsylvania State House in Philadelphia for full consideration of the revisions needed, and twelve states (Rhode Island declining) sent fifty-five delegates, a third of whom had signed the Declaration of Independence.

-Noticeably absent from the proceedings were Patrick Henry, Samuel Adams and Thomas Paine, who believed the Articles did not need replacement, only modification.
-They were concerned that a proceeding aimed at establishing a new constitution could place in peril our fundamental liberties.
-Summing up their sentiments, Henry wrote that he “smelt a rat in Philadelphia, tending toward the monarchy.”
+Noticeably absent from the proceedings were Patrick Henry, Samuel Adams, and Thomas Paine, who believed the Articles needed modification, not a replacement.
+Their concern was that establishing a new constitution could imperil our fundamental liberties.
+Summing up those sentiments, Henry wrote that he “smelt a rat in Philadelphia, tending toward the monarchy.”

 The Philadelphia (Constitutional) Convention opened on May 25, 1787 and unanimously elected George Washington as the convention’s president.
 Drafting a new constitution was soon favored against amending the existing Articles.
 The next three months were devoted to deliberations on various proposals.
-The objective was to draft a document to secure the rights and principles enumerated in the Declaration and Articles of Confederation, thus preserving Essential Liberty.
+The objective was to draft a document to secure the rights and principles enumerated in the Declaration of Independence and the Articles of Confederation, thus preserving Liberty.

-In late July, after much debate, a Committee of Detail was appointed to draft a document to include all the compromise agreements, but based primarily on James Madison’s Virginia Plan, establishing a republican form of government subject to strict Rule of Law, reflecting the consent of the People and severely limiting the power of the central government.
+In late July, after much debate, a Committee of Detail was appointed to draft a document that included all of the compromise agreements, but based primarily on Madison’s Virginia Plan, establishing a republican form of government subject to strict Rule of Law, reflecting the consent of the people and severely limiting the power of the central government.

-A month later, the Committee of Style and Arrangement, which included James Madison as primary author and intellectual inspiration, Gouverneur Morris, Alexander Hamilton, William Samuel Johnson, Rufus King and James Madison, produced the final draft of the Constitution, which was submitted for delegate signatures.
+A month later, the Committee of Style and Arrangement, which included James Madison as primary author and intellectual inspiration, Gouverneur Morris, Alexander Hamilton, William Samuel Johnson, and Rufus King, produced the final draft of the Constitution, which was then submitted September 17, 1787, for delegate signatures.
 Here it must be stressed that this document established a Republic, not a popular democracy — which is to say that it affirmed the primacy of Rule of Law over the rule of men.

-Of the 55 delegates, 39 signed the new Constitution while the remaining delegates declined, most out of concern that the power apportioned through the new plan was a threat to the sovereignty of the several states, and thus, to individual Liberty.
+Of the fifty-five delegates, thirty-nine signed the new Constitution while the remaining delegates declined, most out of concern that the power apportioned through the new plan was a threat to the sovereignty of the several states and, thus, to individual Liberty.